 Lisa Frank notebooks skyrocketed in popularity thanks to the trendy neon animals printed on the covers.
 The company made $60 million in sales during its peak in the 90’s.

 Moleskine notebooks made their official debut in Milan.
-These trendy journals were rumored to have been invented long before and used by Oscar Wilde and Ernest Hemingway, but this was the first time they were traceably produced and sold.
+These trendy journals were rumored to have been invented long before and used by Oscar Wilde and Ernest Hemingway, but this was the first time they were sold at retail stores.

 Five-Star notebooks were all the rage in classrooms across the United States.
 These thick notebooks were a product of Mead and came in a variety of simple colors.

 Japanese students recorded their notes in Life Bank Paper Pads.
 The paper inside is of a super high-quality and made by the Mitsubishi Paper Mill, which has been in operation since 1799.